Updated December 17, 2020

 Stetson House Closed but Staff Available

-Fall 2020: Stetson House will not be open but the staff in the OGSR will be telecommuting.
+Spring 2021: Stetson House will not be open but the staff in the OGSR will continue to telecommute.
 All OGSR staff will be available by email.
 Vicki Thompson Dopp, Administrative Coordinator, will also be available by phone, 7:30-4:30 on business days.
 She can be reached at 757-221-1966.
 Visit our Contact Us page for staff email addresses.

 Defenses, Comps, Quals, etc.